Hugh Dibley: Palliser Racing Design Ltd.

-Dibley was also involved in building racing cars.
-This endeavour originated with Len Wimhurst, a tool maker who had worked for Lola and Brabham.
+Dibley's involvement in building racing cars originated with Len Wimhurst, a tool maker who had worked for Lola and Brabham.
 Dibley first met Wimhurst when he bought a Formula Junior Lola, then again when Wimhurst sorted out Dibley's Brabham BT8.
 Wimhurst was the workshop foreman at Brabham, but wanted to build his own racing cars, and sought Dibley's help to do it.

-In 1966 Wimhurst proposed that the two partner to build and field a racing car of their own, with Wimhurst designing the car and Dibley providing the engine and gearbox and driving the car in competition.
+In 1966 Wimhurst proposed that the two produce and field a racing car of their own, with Wimhurst designing the car and Dibley providing the engine and gearbox, and driving the car in competition.
 Wimhurst built the first chassis in the backyard of his home in Catford, South London, completing it by December 1966.

 The car debuted in October 1967 at Castle Combe, where it retired with a blocked fuel line.
 The car was unnamed for its first few races, being entered at Mallory Park circuit as "TBN" — "To Be Notified".

 At this point Bob Winkelmann got involved.
 Winkelmann was a former member of the Royal Navy and former BOAC traffic officer who had moved to the United States, eventually becoming owner of Robert Winkelmann Racing, a buyer and seller of racing cars.
 Dibley and Winkelmann had both driven in the United States Road Racing Championship (USRRC) in 1963 and 1964.
 After seeing Dibley's photos of the new car, Winkelmann convinced him that there was a market for it in the US.
 Winkelmann placed an order for three Formula B cars that were also built in Wimhurst's garage and delivered in 1968.
 Dibley and Winkelmann mutually agreed that the cars would be sold as Winkelmanns in the US.

 In October 1968 Palliser Racing Design Limited was formed, taking Dibley's second given name for the company.
 The company had three directors: Dibley, Wimhurst, and Winkelmann.
 As principal financier, Dibley became managing director.
 Production was moved to a location at North Street, Clapham, South London.

 The car was eventually named the WDB1; "W" for Wimhurst, "D" for Dibley, "B" for Formula B, and "1" for Series 1.
 Other models would follow targeted at different racing classes but following the same naming convention, including WDF for Formula Ford, WDA for Formula A, WDV for Super Vee, and WD3 for Formula 3.

 In 1969 production totaled just under fifty cars, with over forty being WDF1s and the rest WDB2s.
 In 1970 most of the cars built went to the US again.

 In mid-1970 Palliser acquired the rights to a Formula 5000 project that had been started by Frank Gardner and designer Len Bailey.
 The car, which had originally been named the Franklen, was renamed the Palliser WDA1.